-Unilever Announces Ambitious New Commitments for a Waste-free World
+Unilever Announces Ambitious New Commitments for a Waste-Free World

 As part of No plastic, Unilever has brought to the market innovations including shampoo bars, refillable toothpaste tablets, cardboard deodorant sticks and bamboo toothbrushes.
 It has also signed up to the Loop platform, which is exploring new ways of delivering and collecting reusable products from consumers' homes.

-As part of today's announcement, Unilever has posted a video on its website addressing the issue of ocean plastic and committing to play its part to 'make the blue planet, blue again.'
+As part of today's announcement, Unilever has posted a video on its website addressing the issue of ocean plastic and committing to play its part to 'make the blue planet, blue again'. (https://www.unilever.com/news/news-and-features/Feature-article/2019/plastics-announcement.html)

 Notes to Editors